evoldoers/wtfgenes/README.md

 ## Basic operation (web client)

 The web client is pretty much the same, except it comes pre-loaded with data.
+You can see a demo of the web client [here](https://evoldoers.github.io/wtfgo/).

 ### Setting up the web client